digitaltrails/jouno/README.md

 > I've also written a gist called [notify-desktop](https://gist.github.com/digitaltrails/26aad3282d8739db1de8bc2e59c812eb).
 > I use ``notify-desktop`` in root-owned timer-jobs so the jobs can raise notifications with
-> the current desktop.  user.
+> the current desktop user.
 While ``notify-desktop`` helps keep me informed about the
 > status of jobs I've written, ``jouno`` allows me to watch for and monitor all journaled
 > activities.  ``jouno`` potentially removes the need for my jobs to use ``notify-desktop,``
 > My own jobs might now use more standard tools such as ``logger`` and ``systemd-cat``